TOLL FREE: 1-866-611-2665

 The objective of this chest X-ray is to detect active tuberculosis in immigrants prior to arrival in Canada to ensure that they are treated and are no longer infectious upon arrival.

 These exams can only be requested by IRCC-approved doctors.
 One of these doctors will give you a requisition form and other paperwork outlining your need for this exam.
-You will then be directed to go to one of the clinics approved to perform these exams: Mayfair Place, South Calgary Health Centre, The CORE, and Westbrook.
+You will then be directed to go to one of the clinics approved to perform these exams.
 These X-rays are offered on a walk-in basis, appointments are not required.
 Applicants must bring their immigration medical examination, unique medical identifier, or unique client identifier numbers with them to their X-ray exam.

 Note: For applicants trying to immigrate to New Zealand and Australia, these immigration chest X-rays can only be performed at Mayfair Place.